 Now that you know you want to build relationships rather than just score transactions, how do you turn the tables and become the person the customer needs, rather than the other way around?

 You identify their needs and create a solution.

-A client has one main goal – to purchase services that will make their businesses better.
+A customer has one main goal – to purchase services that will make their businesses better.
 This is where you can leverage your service to come up with innovative ideas to help them achieve that goal.

 Building the Relationship

-Once you’ve gotten the attention of your target clients, you’ll want to continue nurturing the relationship just as you would any other in your life.
+Once you’ve gotten the attention of your target customers, you’ll want to continue nurturing the relationship just as you would any other in your life.
 Here are some tips to help you maintain these valuable partnerships:

 - Be reliable.
 This is ultimately the most important piece of the puzzle.
 Keep your promises, and don’t offer more than you can follow through with.
 If you say you can deliver something, do it.
-You’ll build a reputation with your clients as a dependable go-to professional.
+You’ll build a reputation with your customers as a dependable go-to professional.